oozcitak/xmlbuilder2/docs/pages/object-conversion.md

 ```xml
 <monologue>Talk to me Goose!</monologue>
 ````
+{% capture cb_note %}
-_Note:_ Since JS objects cannot contain duplicate keys, multiple text nodes can be created by adding some unique text after each object key or grouping node contents in an array.
+  Since JS objects cannot contain duplicate keys, multiple text nodes can be created by adding some unique text after each object key or grouping node contents in an array.
+Example:
 ```js
 obj1 = { monologue: {
   '#1': 'Talk to me Goose!',